Trimaran: High-speed ferries

 High-speed craft are governed by a code that applies to those designed for international passenger voyages that are shorter than four hours from a port of refuge, or cargo craft of 500 gross tonnage no more than eight hours from a port of refuge.
 All passengers are provided with a seat and there are no enclosed sleeping berths.

 The demand for high-speed ferries started in the late 1970s for ferries built mostly in Norway.
 Ultimately, two Australian shipyards came to prominence, Incat and Austal.
 They were initially built by many shipyards, but by the turn of the century only two companies were still building larger vessels of over 70 metres and 3,000 Gross Tons.
 While Incat has specialized in wave-piercing catamarans, Austal has developed high-speed trimarans.

 In 2010 Austal built the 102 metre Hull 270, although they were unable to find a buyer for the ship until it was sold to Condor Ferries in 2015 when it was named HSC Condor Liberation and began operating to the Channel Islands.
 Prospects for trimaran ferries picked up in 2017 when Fred.
 Olsen Express ordered two 118-metre trimarans for their Canary Islands services, named Bajamar Express and Bañaderos Express.
-In 2018 a Japanese company ordered an 83 metre trimaran ferry.
+In 2018 a Japanese company ordered an 83-metre trimaran ferry.

 Naval ships

 The first use of trimaran hull designs in modern navies was in the RV Triton, a Research Vessel for the Royal Navy.
 She was built as a technology demonstrator ship for the Royal Navy's Future Surface Combatant, and has been used to prove the viability of the hull form.
 Since 2007 the ship has been used by the Australian Customs and Border Protection Service's Customs Marine Unit.

 Littoral combat ships built by General Dynamics at Bath Iron Works are of a trimaran design.
 USS Independence (LCS-2) is the first of these ships.
 Littoral combat ships built by Lockheed are of a monohull design.

 First launched on August 31, 2012, at Bali Strait, 63M Carbon Fibre Composite Trimaran Fast Missile Boat (Indonesian: Kapal Cepat Rudal [KCR]) named Klewang-class fast attack craft (Klewang- means a traditional Indonesian single edge sword), was the first stealth trimaran of the Indonesian Navy built by North Sea Boats at Banyuwangi, East Java, Indonesia.
-This ship combined a number of existing advance technologies into a single, unique platform; a wave-piercer trimaran hull from, constructed exclusively of infused vinylester carbon fibre cored sandwich materials for all structural elements, with external "stealth" geometry and features intended to reduce detection.
+Designed by New Zealand Naval Architects LOMOcean Marine this ship combined a number of existing advance technologies into a single, unique platform; a wave-piercer trimaran hull from, constructed exclusively of infused vinylester carbon fibre cored sandwich materials for all structural elements, with external "stealth" geometry and features intended to reduce detection.
 The KRI Klewang (625) caught fire because of an electrical short-circuit in the engine room during a maintenance period on September 28, 2012, and was a total loss.